svermeulen/UniRx/README.md

 Supported triggers are listed in [UniRx.wiki#UniRx.Triggers](https://github.com/neuecc/UniRx/wiki#unirxtriggers).

 These can also be handled more easily by directly subscribing to observables returned by extension methods on Component/GameObject.
-These methods inject ObservableTrigger automaticaly (except for `ObservableEventTrigger` and `ObservableStateMachineTrigger`):
+These methods inject ObservableTrigger automatically (except for `ObservableEventTrigger` and `ObservableStateMachineTrigger`):

 ```csharp
 using UniRx;